LostInCompilation/RangeBasedForLoop-WithCounter/README.md

 44: Element 3
 ```

-### Reverse counting direction
+### Reverse
-Currently in development.
-Will be added in the next few days.
+There are two different types of reversing, which can also be combined:

+- #### Reverse index
+    index
+- #### Reverse elements
+    elements

+To combine both modes, use `rcount` with the last parameter (reverse index) set to true.

 ## Count function overview
-The `count` function provides different overloads and parameters for usage with different types and to adjust the behaviour of the counting.
+The `count` and `rcount` functions provide different overloads and parameters for usage with different types and to adjust the behaviour of the counting.
-The `count` function is a `constexpr`.
+The `count` and `rcount` functions are `constexpr`.

 ### Parameters
-The general usage is `count(Container, Offset=0, Reverse=false)`:
+The general usage is `count(Container, Offset=0, ReverseIndex=false)` and `rcount(Container, Offset=0, ReverseIndex=false)`:
 - `Container` is any type of container or array.
 - `Offset` is the offset from where to start counting.
 Default is zero.

-**In development:**
-- ⚠️`Reverse` is a boolean to enable counting in reverse (start at highest element down to zero).
-Default is false (no reverse counting).
+- `ReverseIndex` is a boolean to enable counting in reverse for the index (start at number of elements in container, counting down to zero).
+Default is false (no reverse index counting).

 ### Return type and variable types
 return